bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 Add some description.

-to access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions-set.html).
+To access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions-set.html).

 ---